 Potassium acetate -30C or -76F (safest for grass and concrete and most effective above -22 F)

 Why in moderation?
-De-icers can “aggravate” flaws in concrete and of course when wet, they make the perfect combination to corrode your car–electrolyte, water, and air.
+De-icers can “aggravate” flaws in concrete and of course when wet, they make part the perfect combination to corrode your car–electrolyte, water, and air.
+They are the electrolyte.
 Don’t forget, the lower temperature of deiced pavements can make pet paws get so cold that they can get frostbite, so protect your pets this winter and travel safely.